If authenticity is what you are craving for your skiing holidays, it doesn’t get much more authentic than Les Deux Alpes, France.

 But why is the La Plagne ski area so popular?
 Well, the ski area spans four communes Aime, Bellentre, Champagny-en-Vanoise and Mâcot-la-Plagne and 11 resorts (yes, eleven!), and offers an impressive 140 miles of slopes for you to surf.

 Megève France, is an Alpine commune and a popular luxury ski area in southeastern French Alps and part of the Mont Blanc massif.

 The town evolved in the 1920s after the Rothschilds family sought a French alternative to St. Moritz, and it has since remained one of the most luxurious ski resorts in the French Alps that is regularly frequented by the rich and famous.

-If you’re looking to live the affluent life and dreaming of owning a luxury ski property in the area, we've compiled Terresens’ Ultimate Guide to Megève France:
+If you’re looking to live the affluent life and dreaming of owning a Megeve property for sale that you can call your own, we've compiled Terresens’ Ultimate Guide to Megève France:

 Châtel France is a traditional Alpine village in the Haute-Savoie region of the French Alps.
 It's nestled on the French/Swiss border, making both countries accessible to holiday-makers and residents alike.